 I can’t wait to see what this year brings - with plenty of big moments and milestones in store.
 Virgin turns 50 in 2020, so we’ll be celebrating all year round with Virgin companies from all over the world.
-We’ll also be celebrating Dad’s 70th onboard a Virgin Voyages Birthday Bash adventure in July as part of their inaugural sailing season.
+We’ll also be celebrating Dad’s 70th onboard a Virgin Voyages Birthday Bash adventure in July.

 2019 marked 15 years since we founded Virgin Unite as a way of tackling some of the world’s toughest challenges.
 It’s been amazing to reflect on the progress this incredible network has made on everything from ocean protection, drug policy reform, LGTB+ rights, clean energy access, pushing to end the death penalty and giving ex-offenders a second chance.
-As co-chair of Virgin Unite, I’m so excited to see the positive impact the network has created continue in 2020 and beyond.
+As Co-Chair of thee foundation, I’m so excited to see the positive impact the network has created continue in 2020 and beyond.

 I’m also hopeful that more noise will be made about the value that women entrepreneurs bring to economy.
-I think we can expect to see this topic really evolve in 2020, with initiatives such as Virgin StartUp’s 50/50 gender pledge to invest in an equal number of women and men founders by the end of 2020.
+I think we can expect to see this topic really evolve this year, with commitments such as Virgin StartUp’s 50/50 gender pledge to invest in an equal number of women and men founders by the end of 2020.

 Freddie and I are incredibly grateful to have three healthy and happy children alongside the love and the support of our extended family.